pcanelas/msc-thesis-difcul/README.md

 The thesis must follow a set of rules presented [here](https://ciencias.ulisboa.pt/sites/default/files/fcul/unidservico/ua/documentacao/2ciclo/normas_escrita_trabalho_final.pdf) by the faculty.

 #### What template should I use in my thesis?
-There are two templates, in [LaTeX]() and [Word](), available for the PEI students.
+There are two templates, in **LaTeX** and **Word**, available for the PEI students.
 We advise the use of the LaTeX template with [Overleaf](overleaf.com/) as it severaly improves thesis presentation.
 The LaTeX template, however, is currently outdated, and, until a pure soul decides to push an update, here are some corrections you need to do:

 1. **Cover:** is completely wrong.
 You need to generate a pdf from the Word template cover, and use includepdf.
 2. **Letter size** should be Times New Roman and set to 11 (*only enable when delivering*).